pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 Where:

 * Classes must be new-style classes.
 Python 3 supports only new-style classes.
-In Python 2.x, a new-style class is specified by subclassing from object.
+In Python 2.x, a new-style class is specified by subclassing from the object.
 * Instance data attributes are statically typed, and instance attributes must be declared by assignments inside the ``__init__()`` method.
 * Method overloading is not supported (i.e., you cannot have multiple methods with the same method name).
 * ``MethodDefinition`` must be compilable to TorchScript IR and adhere to TorchScript’s type-checking rules, (i.e., all methods must be valid TorchScript functions and class attribute definitions must be valid TorchScript statements).